General Nicolas Dahlmann

 Place of Death: Eylau, Prussia

-Arc de Triomphe: East
+Arc de Triomphe: DAHLMANN on the east pillar

 External Links: